15 Best Things to do in Nagano

 Seeing the snow monkeys is one of the best things to do in the whole of Japan!
 Of course, we just had to go and visit them, and we weren’t disappointed at all.

 The monkeys live in Jigokudani Snow Monkey Park, which is about an hour’s drive from Nagano.
-The park is home to hundreds of macaque monkeys, and during the winter they love to bathe in the park’s hot springs.
+The park is home to hundreds of macaque monkeys, and during the winter, they love to bathe in the park’s hot springs.
 How cool is that?

 We have a full guide to Jigokudani Snow Monkey Park here, but the basics are that you can visit any time of the year.
-We went during the winter as this is when you can see the monkeys hanging out in the hot springs!
+We went during the winter, as this is when you can see the monkeys hanging out in the hot springs!
 They typically like to be around the hot springs between December and March.
 However, it’s possible to see this as early as October and as late as May.

 You can either visit the park by yourself or take a guided tour.
 We rented a car and drove out to Jigokudani Park, where we paid an entrance fee of 800 JPY ($5.50 USD) each.
 From there, it was a 40-minute walk to the monkeys.
-When we went, it was snowing a lot and the path was covered, so we highly recommend wearing warm, waterproof clothing and good winter boots.
+When we went, it was snowing a lot, and the path was covered, so we highly recommend wearing warm, waterproof clothing and good winter boots.

 2. Wander Zenkoji Temple

 Zenkoji Temple is one of the most famous tourist attractions in Nagano – and the whole of Japan.
-It was originally founded in the 7th century, so it’s super historic, and a real must-do.
+It was originally founded in the 7th century, so it’s super historic and a real must-do.
 After all, not every day do you get to visit a place that’s 1,400 years old!

 Nestled into the hillside, the temple is a 30-minute walk from the city center, or a 10-minute drive.
 Parking here costs 500 JPY ($3.50 USD) for 2 hours, or you can take the #10 bus from town to Zenkoji Daimon, and then walk for 10 minutes to the temple.

 It’s free to wander the grounds and go inside the temple’s main hall.
-We also made a stop at the Sanmon Gate where we went up to the second level for a great view of the temple.
-You can also walk along the temple’s underground passage and touch the fabled “key of enlightenment” – which is said to bring good fortune!
+We also made a stop at the Sanmon Gate, where we went up to the second level for a great view of the temple.
+You can also walk along the temple’s underground passage and touch the fabled “key of enlightenment,” which is said to bring good fortune!

 While it’s free to wander around much of the area, there is a 500 JPY ($3.50 USD) fee to access the Sanmon Gate, which we thought was worth it.
-There’s also a separate 600 JPY ($4 USD) fee to gain access to the underground passage, inner chamber and the history museum here.
+There’s also a separate 600 JPY ($4 USD) fee to gain access to the underground passage, inner chamber, and the history museum here.

 The temple opens daily about one hour before sunrise and stays open until 4 pm.
-The Sanmon Gate and history museum are open every day from 9 am to 4 pm.
+The Sanmon Gate and the history museum are open every day from 9 am to 4 pm.

 Related Read: One of the iconic views in Japan is Mt Fuji – find out all the best Mt Fuji viewpoints in our blog here!